Stereotype: Implicit stereotypes

-Implicit stereotypes are those that lay on individuals' subconsciousness, that they have no control or awareness of.
-"Implicit stereotypes are built based on two concepts: associative networks in semantic (knowledge) memory and automatic activation".
+Implicit stereotypes are those that lie in individuals' subconsciousness, that they have no control or awareness of.
+"Implicit stereotypes are built based on two concepts: associative networks in semantic (knowledge) memory and automatic activation."
 Implicit stereotypes are automatic and involuntary associations that people make between a social group and a domain or attribute.
 For example, a person may believe that both women and men are equally capable of becoming successful electricians, yet still associate the profession more commonly with men.
 Similarly, a person may believe that both men and women are equally capable of being great teachers, yet still associate the profession more commonly with women.

-In social psychology, a stereotype is any thought widely adopted about specific types of individuals or certain ways of behaving intended to represent the entire group of those individuals or behaviors as a whole.
+In social psychology, a stereotype is any widely adopted thought about specific types of individuals or certain ways of behaving intended to represent the entire group of those individuals or behaviors as a whole.
 These thoughts or beliefs may or may not accurately reflect reality.
-Within psychology and across other disciplines, different conceptualizations and theories of stereotyping exist, at times sharing commonalities, as well as containing contradictory elements.
+Within psychology and across other disciplines, different conceptualizations and theories of stereotyping exist, at times sharing commonalities as well as containing contradictory elements.
 Even in the social sciences and some sub-disciplines of psychology, stereotypes are occasionally reproduced and can be identified in certain theories, for example, in assumptions about other cultures.